USA: 21+ | Commercial Content | T&Cs apply | Play Responsibly

 Despite not being a key member of Brazil during the 1994 World Cup, Cafu featured in the final owing to an injury to Jorginho.
 From that appearance in the 22nd minute, Cafu never looked back and became an integral part of Brazil until his retirement in 2006.

-Cafu announced his retirement from international football in 2006 after having amassed an incredible 142 caps for Brazil.
+Cafu announced his retirement from international football in 2006 after having amassed an incredible 142 caps and becoming one of Brazil’s most influential players ever.
 One of the few players to have featured in three World Cup finals, Cafu ended up winning the World Cup and Copa America on two occasions.
 Yet, it was the contribution from the right-back in these successes that made him an icon.

 Impact in the Italian Serie A